 The COVID-19 pandemic has caused significant market volatility, which has increased the Fund's credit risk.
 The downgrading of credit ratings and/or the outlook for investment securities has resulted in an increase in the credit risk of debt securities.

 Credit quality analysis

 The Fund's exposure to credit risk arises in respect of the following financial instruments:

+- Cash:

-- Cash; - Securities purchased under resale agreements; - Certificates of deposit; and - Sovereign bonds, corporate bonds and US Treasury Bills
+- Securities purchased under resale agreements;

+- Sovereign bonds and corporate bonds.